Quadrilaterals inscribed in convex curves: Inscribing the first three points

 Suppose $\gamma:S^1\to\RR^2$ is positively oriented $C^1$ convex Jordan curve.
 We may deform $\gamma$ slightly (with respect to the $C^1$-metric) such that it becomes strictly convex and smooth.
 If we can show that we can inscribe $Q$ into the deformed smooth strictly convex curve, the same follows for the original $\gamma$ by a limit argument, using $\gamma$ is $C^1$: To any approximating smooth strictly convex curve we find an inscribed $Q$.
 Making the approximation better in better (in the $C^1$-metric) yields a sequence of quadrilaterals, which by compactness has a convergent subsequence, whose limit cannot degenerate to a point as $\gamma$ is~$C^1$.

 To any triangle $T = P_1P_2P_3$ we can consider the set $Z_T$ of all triangles $T'$ inscribed in $\gamma$ that are similar to~$T$, see Figure~\ref{figProjectionOfZT_exact} for the (non-convex) curve in Figure~\ref{figTraceOGamma4}.
-This set has been studied topologically several times, also for more general polygons, see e.g. Meyerson~\cite{Mey80equilTriangles}, Wu~\cite{Wu04inscribingSmoothKnots}, Makeev~\cite{Mak05quadsInscribedInCurveAndVerticesOfCurve}, and \vrecica--\zivaljevic~\cite{VrZi08fultonMacPhersonCompCyclohedraAndPolygonalPegProblem}.
+This set has been studied topologically several times, also for more general polygons, see e.g.\ Meyerson~\cite{Mey80equilTriangles}, Wu~\cite{Wu04inscribingSmoothKnots}, Makeev~\cite{Mak05quadsInscribedInCurveAndVerticesOfCurve}, and \vrecica--\zivaljevic~\cite{VrZi08fultonMacPhersonCompCyclohedraAndPolygonalPegProblem}.

 We consider $Z_T$ as a subset of the configuration space $(S^1)^3\wo\Delta$ ($\Delta$ always denotes a thin diagonal in this paper) which parametrizes all inscribed triangles in~$\gamma$.
 As $Z_T$ can be defined via two equations, it can be written as a preimage $Z_T=f^{-1}(0)$ for some map $f:(S^1)^3\to\RR^2$.
 Hence generically we expect that $Z_T$ is a one-dimensional proper submanifold.
 The genericity can be achieved in various ways.
-We choose to deform~$\gamma$ slightly with respect to the $C^1$-metric using local `bumps', keeping it strictly convex.
-Using the transversality theorem (see e.g. Guillemin and Pollack~\cite[p.
-68]{GuPo10diffTop}) this makes $\gamma$ easily generic.
-This method has the advantage that we did not deform the test-map, the curve itself becomes generic.
+We choose to deform~$\gamma$ slightly with respect to the $C^1$-metric using `local bumps', keeping it strictly convex, where the amplitude of each bump depends on its own bounded real parameter.
+Using the transversality theorem (see e.g.\ Guillemin and Pollack~\cite[p.
+68]{GuPo10diffTop}) this makes $\gamma$ generic for any choice of amplitude vector outside a zero-set.
+This method has the technical advantage that we did not deform the test-map, the curve itself becomes generic.
 By an approximation argument as above, we thus may assume that $\gamma$ is not only smooth and strictly convex but also generic.

 We claim that in case $\gamma$ is convex, $Z_T$ is topologically a circle; and even more is true: For each angle $\alpha\in S^1=\ZZ/{2\pi}$ there is exactly one triangle parametrized by $Z_T$ whose first edge has angle $\alpha$ with the $x$-axis.
 If there were more than one, these would be at least two inscribed triangles $T_1$ and $T_2$ that differ by a translation and a dilatation.
 However then their six vertices cannot lie in strictly convex position.
 That for each $\alpha$ a corresponding inscribed triangle exists can be easily seen using an intermediate value theorem argument.
 Or one computes directly the homology class that $Z_T$ represents, e.g.\ via a bordism argument deforming $\gamma$ to a simpler curve such as a circle.